ezsystems/ezplatform/INSTALL.md

 ### Using ACL on a Linux/BSD system that does not support chmod +a

-Some systems don't support chmod +a, but do support another utility called setfacl.
+Some systems don't support `chmod +a`, but do support another utility called setfacl.
 You may need to [enable ACL support](https://help.ubuntu.com/community/FilePermissionsACLs) on your partition and install setfacl before using it *(as is the case with Ubuntu)*.
 The example below uses a command to try to determine your web server user and set it as `HTTPDUSER`, alternatively change to your actual web user if non standard: